Minister Turned Atheist

 Dan has been a guest on many regional TV talkshows and hundreds of radio interviews.
 He talks on dozens of college campuses each year, as the most requested speaker of the Secular Student Alliance (SSA) speaker's bureau, in campus tours co-organized by FFRF and SSA.
 He regularly speaks and performs freethought concerts around the country at Unitarian-Universalist congregations, Ethical Culture, universities (including Harvard), and humanist conventions.

-Starting in February 1985, Dan Barker has participated in more than 100 formal public debates on such topics as:
+Since February 1985, Dan Barker has participated in more than 110 formal public debates on such topics as:

 Does God exist?